Edible Stories Market Garden- Full for 2026

 FARM OVERVIEW

-Edible Stories Market Garden is nestled in the scenic Helvetia area of Hillsboro, Oregon, just five miles from Highway 26.
+Edible Stories Market Garden nestled in the scenic Helvetia area of Hillsboro, Oregon, is just five miles from Highway 26.
 Our growing space spans approximately one-third of an acre, with all cultivation taking place inside six high tunnels.
 We also have a greenhouse dedicated to seed starting and transplant production.
-The land sits on a gentle slope—hence the name Edible Stories- a reflection of the land’s contoursand the many stories that unfold with each harvest.
-The garden is part of a five-acre property bordered by an unmanaged forest of Douglas fir, maples, and western cedar, offering a rural feel while remaining conveniently close to town.
+The terraced garden sits on a gentle slope—hence the name ‘Edible Stories’ - a reflection of both the land’s contour and the many stories created and evoked by each crop we grow, harvest, and share.
+The garden is part of a five-acre property bordered by an undisturbed expanse of Douglas fir, maple, western cedar, and ferns, which enrich the garden landscape both visually and biologically.

 TRAINING AND EXPECTATIONS